This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Vacuum extractor injuries may result when doctors use this device to assist labor and delivery.
-There are important reasons why a doctor may choose to use this procedure, but there are also risks.
+Vacuum extractor deliveries can result in birth injuries.
+There are important reasons a doctor may choose this procedure, but there are also risks.
 Vacuum extraction can cause brain damage, which can lead to a variety of disabilities, including cerebral palsy.

 This procedure uses a vacuum and suction to guide the baby out of the birth canal: